apache/druid/docs/querying/sql-json-functions.md

 {"x":1, "y":[1, 2, 3]}
 ```

-- To return the JSON object:<br>
+- To return the entire JSON object:<br>
   `$`      -> `{"x":1, "y":[1, 2, 3]}`
-- To return the value of a key "x":<br>
+- To return the value of the key "x":<br>
   `$.x`    -> `1`
 - For a key that contains an array, to return the entire array:<br>
   `$['y']` -> `[1, 2, 3]`